bloominstituteoftechnology/Intro-to-C/pointers/README.md

 We do it with indices that point to a specific spot in the array.
 As it turns out, pointers in C are simply just that: indices into the giant array of memory that is your computer.
 More formally, a pointer is a memory address that tells the program where to go and find some variable value.

-Those funky asterisks you might have seen already indicate a pointer.
+Those funky asterisks you might have seen already indicate a pointer (you might have heard them referred to as _references_ in other languages).
 Let's look at the function signature we had for the `reverse_string` function you wrote in the `strings` module:
 ```c
 char *reverse_string(char s[])
 {